slsa-framework/slsa/docs/spec/draft/principles.md

 to the actor which took them within the context of the system they're taking them in (e.g. a username, cryptographic signing key, etc...).

-When identities are strongly authenticated and used consistently they can be used for both of these purposes without requiring them to be mapped to legal identities.
+When identities are strongly authenticated and used consistently they can be leveraged for both of these purposes without requiring them to be mapped to legal identities.
 This reflects how identities are often used in open source.
 A legal name means much less to projects than the history and behavior of a given handle over time does.